gvellut/dmp_midi/README.md

-# MIDI files for 200 Drum Machine Patterns
+# MIDI files for 200 Drum Machine Patterns + 260 Drum Machine Patterns

-See https://github.com/montoyamoraga/drum-machine-patterns for the input (README.md file).
+The code builds MIDI versions of the drum machine patterns from the book *200 Drum Machine Patterns* and *260 Drum Machine Patterns* by __René-Pierre Bardet__.

-The code builds MIDI versions of the drum machine patterns from the book 200 Drum Machine Patterns by René-Pierre Bardet.
+See https://github.com/montoyamoraga/drum-machine-patterns for the input (README.md file) and https://github.com/stephenhandley/DrumMachinePatterns (.JSON file)

 ## Install